Travelers Institute President Joan Woodward: "Take a Risk on Yourself"

 Executive Vice President, Public Policy, The Travelers Companies, Inc.

 Joan Woodward is Executive Vice President of Public Policy for Travelers and President of The Travelers Institute.
-She is a member of the company’s Management Committee and Operating Committee and serves on The Diversity Council and the Travelers Foundation Board.
-Woodward also chairs the Travelers Environmental, Social and Governance (ESG) Committee, and she is the Executive Sponsor of the Military and Veterans Diversity Network for the company.
+She is a member of the company’s Management Committee, Operating Committee, Environmental, Social, and Governance (ESG) Committee, and also serves on The Diversity Council, and the Travelers Foundation Board.

-Woodward joined Travelers in 2008 to establish The Travelers Institute as the company’s thought leadership and public policy platform.
+Woodward joined Travelers in 2008 from Goldman Sachs to establish The Travelers Institute as the company’s thought leadership and public policy platform.

-She serves on the Board of Directors of the United States Chamber of Commerce Foundation, is Vice Chairman of the Board of the RAND Institute for Civil Justice, and is a member of the President’s National Small and Medium Enterprise (SME) Export Council.
-Reactions Magazine named her among the Top 50 Women in Insurance, and in 2016, she was included in the Hot 100 in Insurance list by Insurance Business America Magazine.
+She serves on the Board of Directors of Plunk, a technology company; on the United States Chamber of Commerce Foundation; is Vice Chairman of the Board of the RAND Institute for Civil Justice; and a member of the President’s National Small and Medium Enterprise Export Council.
+She is also a member of the American Corporate Partners Board.
+Reactions Magazine named her to the Top 50 Women in Insurance, and in 2016, she was named to the Hot 100 in Insurance list by Insurance Business America Magazine.
 In 2017, she received the 2017 Power Women’s Leadership Award by NY Moves magazine.

 Woodward holds bachelor’s degrees in economics and political science and a master’s degree from The American University.
 She also studied at the University of London.